lsmor/snake-fury/README.md

 Positive feedback should answer these questions:

-- How much Haskell did you know before the starting the challenge?
+- How much Haskell did you know before starting the challenge?
 - Does the project helped you with some concepts more than other resources?
-- What's the most difficult part?
+- In your opinion, What's the most difficult part?

 Negative feedback (is welcome) should answer these questions:

-- How much Haskell did you know before the starting the challenge?
+- How much Haskell did you know before starting the challenge?
-- How much of the project did you complete?
+- How much of the project have you completed?
 - How can I improve the challenge?

 Here are some examples: